 How will you be able to grow within the company?
 Is there growth potential?
 How will the company evaluate your performance, and how often will those evaluations lead to raises or promotions?

 Remember, this is your career.
 Thinking long-term isn’t cocky…it’s smart!

 If you haven’t already, consider digging into the company’s culture and see if it’ll be a good fit for you.
 No one wants to end up working a role in a super toxic environment where work-life balance doesn’t exist.

 You can even reach out to current employees on LinkedIn, or ask the hiring manager to put you in touch with someone.
 You’ll be able to get all your questions answered — and see whether you’re still excited when you picture yourself working there.

 Not everyone may be in a place where they feel comfortable turning down an otherwise good job opportunity when there’s not a cultural fit.
 If your situation doesn’t allow for that this time, that’s totally okay.
 Consider this role a stepping stone toward one that’s more aligned with your values.

 There you have it!
 The next time you receive a job offer (yay, go you!) you’ll know exactly what to do.
-And if you’re stashing this post until that happens, make sure you organize your job search with Teal’s free Job Tracker Tool.
+And if you’re stashing this post until that happens, make sure you organize your job search with Teal’s free Job Application Tracker tool.
 It helps you keep track of all your job applications and manage your job search in one place — so ending up with an offer in your inbox is easier than ever.